-County public health officials recommend that if people interact with anyone outside their immediate household, they should form fixed social bubbles to minimize contact with others.
-The officials recommend that people should maintain social bubbles for at least three weeks and that each person can belong to only one bubble at a time.
-Switching social bubbles would require periods of no contact to avoid the spread.
+County public health officials recommend that if people interact with anyone outside their immediate household, they should form fixed household groupings to minimize contact with others.
+The officials recommend that people should maintain household groupings for at least three weeks and that each person can belong to only one bubble at a time.
+Switching household groupings would require periods of no contact to avoid the spread.
 For most students, this would not be realistic.

 We do not support students interacting in-person with other people outside of their residential or apartment household grouping.
-We will provide engagement opportunities with students in different social bubbles online.
+We will provide online engagement opportunities with students in different household groupings.

 UC Berkeley’s various student services continue to be available to students via remote options including virtual study jams, remote movie nights, “Coffee & Career” video chats, online fitness and art classes, and student-led programs and activities to ensure that the term remains a very powerful and enriching one for our students.